ubinexus/sonic-utilities/doc/Command-Reference.md

 - Usage:
   ```
 Usage: sonic-package-manager upgrade [OPTIONS] [PACKAGE_EXPR]

-    Upgrade package
+  Upgrade package using [PACKAGE_EXPR] in format "<name>==<version>"

 Options:
   --from-repository TEXT  Fetch package directly from image registry
-                                    repository NOTE: This argument is mutually
+                          repository NOTE: This argument is mutually exclusive
-                                    exclusive with arguments: [package_expr,
+                          with arguments: [package_expr, from_tarball].
-                                    from_tarball].

-    --from-tarball FILE             Fetch package from saved image tarball
+  --from-tarball FILE     Fetch package from saved image tarball NOTE: This
-                                    NOTE: This argument is mutually exclusive
+                          argument is mutually exclusive with arguments:
-                                    with arguments: [package_expr,
-                                    from_repository].
+                          [from_repository, package_expr].
   -f, --force             Force operation by ignoring failures
   -y, --yes               Automatically answer yes on prompts
-    -v, --verbosity LVL             Either CRITICAL, ERROR, WARNING, INFO or
+  -v, --verbosity LVL     Either CRITICAL, ERROR, WARNING, INFO or DEBUG
-                                    DEBUG

-    --skip-cli-plugin-installation  Do not install CLI plugins provided by the
+  --skip-host-plugins     Do not install host OS plugins provided by the
-                                    package on the host OS.
-NOTE: In case when
+                          package (CLI, etc).
+NOTE: In case when package host
-                                    package /cli/mandatory field is set to True
+                          OS plugins are set as mandatory in package manifest
                           this option will fail the installation.
   --help                  Show this message and exit.
   ```
 - Example:
   ```